genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/09_state_management.md

 ## Section objectives
 The goal of this section is to:
 - create a state machine
-- create allocated, cancel and modify event handlers
+- create allocated, cancel and modify Event Handlers
-- add our state machine in our event handlers.
+- add our state machine in our Event Handlers.

 ## Data model